 Implementation of Mathematics at Gildredge House

 In school, we follow the National Curriculum and use White Rose Schemes of Work as a guide to support teachers with their planning and assessment.
 Units of learning are broken down into a series of small connected steps with each step building on the student’s prior learning.
 Learning throughout the school is introduced using a concrete, pictorial and abstract approach so that pupils develop a conceptual understanding of mathematics through a variety of representations.

 A range of planning resources, including those provided by White Rose, NCETM and NRICH are used.

-For more information on implementation and impact, read our Mathematics Statement [PDF]
+For more information on implementation, read our Mathematics Programme Of Study

 The key aim of these policies is to develop consistency and progression in calculation skills across the Primary phase.

 Supporting Parents with their child’s learning of mathematical strategies

 Mathematics Parent Workshops have been well attended.
 It is always fantastic to have so many enthusiastic parents trying the techniques and strategies their children use in school when learning addition, subtraction, multiplication and division.